 For listing in the longevity section of the recoveries table a report is excluded if the finding condition (see below) is coded as 3 (ie not freshly dead) or if the accuracy of the finding date is uncertain.

-Birds ages are recorded on a calendar year basis, using standard codes devised by Euring which can be found by clicking here.
+Birds ages are recorded on a calendar year basis, using standard codes devised by Euring.
 For the avoidance of doubt, ages in the totals and recovery tables are defined in terms of these codes as follow:

 Totals Table: Pulli are birds aged as 1 or 1J (ie birds ringed in the nest or close to the nest and only able to fly weakly), Juveniles are birds aged as 3 or 3J (ie birds known to have hatched in the current calendar year), all other birds are regarded as adult except those where the age is recorded as 0 (ie no details), 2, or 4 in the period January-April (ie full-grown, but year of hatching unknown), which are considered unaged.